microsoft/pxt-arcade/docs/courses/csintro/motion-and-events/random.md

 ## Student Task #2: Set random position using a button event

-1. Starting with example #2 code
+1. Starting with code from example #2
 2. Add a ``||controller:on A button pressed||`` block
 3. Make the event code for the `A` button move a sprite to a new random position
 4. Add another sprite and make it move with the `B` button